sjezewski/recipes/simple-meals.md

 I have a super awesome kale salad recipe that always impresses.
 It's not super involved, but it's not simple either.
 If you're interested, I'll share

+Other tips:

+- dont use iceberg lettuce, it tastes like nothing, and has no calories
+- i like arugula, or rocket, or spinach, or anything else

 ### Staples on Staples

 I learned recently that folks call this 'macrobiotic' food.
-I just like it.
+I think its just good simple food.

 Basically I'll do brown rice (lower glycemic index) and some braised greens, and beans of some sort (or lentils) ... and thats 80% of a meal right there.
 Then I'll fry some eggs, or add fish, and add something to make it tasty.
 Soy sauce, or one of the sauces I list below.